God is the people

 But, above all, God loves and holds sacred anything for which people will sacrifice their life.

 To understand how God can be the people, we must first understand homozygous peoples.
 Homozygous people look alike.
 The mother looks like the father, looks like the child, looks like the grandfather.
-Today, the Japanese are a rather homozygous people.
-The ancient Greeks were another homozygous people.
-To explain who God is, we will use the ancient Greeks and Identical Twins research.
+Today, some Asian people are homozygous.

-God is the people idealized
+God was the people idealized

 Zeus King Menelaus